RomainTrm/Book-YourCodeAsACrimeScene/Readme.md

 A study on Windows Vista's code shows that organizational structure add a huge impact on the overall code quality.
 The number of authors was one social metric, and it outperformed technical metrics such as code complexity or coverage to predict defects.

-### Mesure Temporal Coupling over Organizational Boundaries
+### Measure Temporal Coupling over Organizational Boundaries

 If a module is highlighted by both _hotspot_ and _authors_ analysis, then we're facing a piece of code that is probably tricky and affects most developers: a good candidate for some rework!